Jack Gibson (ice hockey, born 1880)

-John Liddell MacDonald "Jack" Gibson (September 10, 1880 – November 4, 1954) was a Canadian-born ice hockey player and executive.
+John Liddell MacDonald Gibson (September 10, 1880 – November 4, 1954) was a Canadian-born ice hockey player and executive.
 Known as the "father of professional hockey", Gibson founded the International Professional Hockey League in 1904, the first fully professional hockey league in history.
 He was elected to the Hockey Hall of Fame as a builder in 1976.

 Biography

 Jack Gibson was born in Berlin, Ontario, which later became Kitchener.
 As a youth, he excelled in academics and athletics, playing a number of sports well, including lacrosse, cricket, rowing, running, cycling, tennis, and skating.
 Gibson received an offer to play in the developmental system of Everton Football Club.
 He considered the move, but decided to stay in North America to continue his studies.
 He graduated from Berlin High School in 1896.

 Gibson was a gifted hockey player who played throughout Ontario and helped the Berlin Hockey Club win the provincial intermediate championship team in 1897.
 Gibson and his teammates were expelled from the Ontario Hockey Association (OHA) in 1898 after being accused of accepting payment.
 The OHA was militantly opposed to professionalism and banned the team after Berlin's mayor presented each player with a $10 gold coin in celebration of a win over the rival team from Waterloo.
 Gibson had offered to return the coin, to no avail.

 He attended Pickering College to pursue a Bachelor of Science.
 He was also a member of the Pickering football team.
 Later, he moved to the University of Detroit Dental School.

 Gibson, at center, with the Portage Lakes HC.

 After graduation, he moved to the northern Michigan community of Houghton to set up a dental practice.
 Still a gifted hockey player, he recruited other talented individuals and established the Portage Lakes Hockey Club in 1900–01.
 Portage Lakes was an openly professional team, and Gibson captained the squad and was its leading scorer.

 After defeating the Montreal Wanderers in 2 exhibition contests in the 1903–04 season in front of 5,000 fans at the Houghton Amphidrome, it became obvious to Gibson that Northern Michigan was a hockey hotbed and could sustain a league and the International Professional Hockey League, the first professional hockey league in the world, opened for business in 1904.